How to recognize good art?

 Price estimation become easier, when object of our interest belongs to an artistic series.
 Usually, works from one series obtain similar price.
 Yet, it is not a rule, and that’s why it’s good to be sceptical about it and treat your analysis not so serious.

-Frequently we can notice a situation, when artworks created by one artist flood the market: they appear at every auction house, art gallery and also can be bought at online auctions (many specialised websites monitoring the artmarket can keep us updated on artist’s auction results), and, what’s more, starting bids can be between 100 PLN to 1500 PLN.
+Frequently, especially in regard to so called New Art, we can notice a situation, when artworks created by one artist flood the market: they appear at every auction house, art gallery and also can be bought at online auctions (many specialised websites monitoring the artmarket can keep us updated on artist’s auction results), and, what’s more, starting bids can be between 100 PLN to 1500 PLN.
 A situation like that is troublesome for two reasons: on the one hand, it acknowledges the increasing popularity of a master; on the other – it shows the incompatible action plan when it comes to the art buyers and keeping the prices on the same level.
 Of course, for some of the clients, it can be a great occasion to buy good piece of art for a low price.

-How to judge the painting?
+How to judge a painting?

 In order to judge art, first of all, we have to see it in real life and space: in art galleries and auction houses during art exhibitions.
-Photos presented in the Internet or paper catalogues can be a far cry from real ones, hiding important nuances like texture and shine.

 While standing in front of the artwork, we should have a second look on it: our observation has to be carefully conducted both from a distance and closely.
 Looking from afar helps us to see the mixture of colors and overall composition; in turn, a closer look allows us to notice the texture and brush marks (they are consider to be the artist’s “traces”).
 We also suggest paying a great attention to the technical precision, correct proportions and sticking to the rules of perspective.
 Price ought to be adequate to the quality of elements mentioned above, the size of an artwork and technique used by a painter or sculptor.
 Typically, oil and acrylic paintings on canvas are valued more than watercolors, pastels and other artworks on paper.